Real Time qPCR

 Fluorescence and fluorescent probes

 Fluorescence is the process in which a molecule absorbs light photons that excite the molecule’s electrons to a higher energy state.
 When these electrons relax to the lowest vibrational point of their excited state, the fluorescent molecule emits photons.
-These emitted photons will have a longer wavelength, compared to the photons that exited the fluorescent molecule in the first place (1)
+These emitted photons will have a longer wavelength, compared to the photons that excited the fluorescent molecule in the first place (1).

 Fluorescent molecules are an invaluable tool in molecular biology to identify, analyze and sequence DNA and they are widely used to label primers and probes.

-Metabion offers a variety of different fluorescent dyes to use as a modification for your oligonucleotides.
+metabion offers a variety of different fluorescent dyes for use as a modification for your oligonucleotides.
 It is important that you carefully choose the fluorescent dyes that fit your needs best.
 To do this, you might need to take the following factors into account:

 - For experiments in which several dyes are used, like in multiplex PCR, a good rule is that the difference between the peak emission wavelengths of each fluorophore is of at least 15 nm (2).